alwaysdata/documentation/e-mails/add-a-filter-rule/index.en.md

 tags = ["e-mail"]
 +++

 To better manage e-mails and sort them automatically, filtering rules are available.
-These rules can be created at the email client or server level.
+These rules can be created at the e-mail client or server level.

-To create them on the latter, go to **Emails > Addresses > Change** the desired address **> Filter rules**.
+To create them on the latter, go to **E-mails > Addresses > Change** the desired address **> Filter rules**.

 {{< fig "images/filter-rule1.en.png" "Administration interface: go to the filtering rules" >}}